European steel body plans anti-dumping cases against China, Russia

 "(We) emphasised the need to abandon protectionist policies during the meetings with European colleagues.
 Taking into account the discriminatory approaches the Europeans use in their anti dumping investigations, both Russian business and the state doubt the fairness of such probes," Yevtukhov said.

-The cold rolled stainless market in western Europe is estimated at about 4.6 million tonnes or 11 billion euros (9 billion pounds) annually, according to steel consultancy MEPS.
+The cold rolled stainless market in western Europe is estimated at about 4.6 million tonnes or 11 billion euros ($15 billion) annually, according to steel consultancy MEPS.
 The European market for electrical steel sheet is much smaller by comparison.

 The EU currently has duties on a number of steel products from China, including steel bolts and screws - ranging between 22.9 percent and 74.1 percent and which China says have not been calculated in accordance with rules laid down by the World Trade Organisation (WTO).